 Outdoor Fun With a View

-Soak up the summer sun at Brooklyn Bridge Park (Plymouth St., btw New Dock & Adams sts.).
-The waterfront area offers picture-perfect views of lower Manhattan, a grassy lawn for picnics, concession stands, a playground and outdoor event spaces.
+Soak up the sun walking across the Brooklyn Bridge and stop by the Brooklyn Bridge Park (Plymouth St., btw New Dock & Adams sts.).
+You can also get to DUMBO by taking the East River Ferry from East 34th Street for an even more leisurely and scenic experience.
+The waterfront area offers a grassy lawn for picnics, concession stands, a playground and outdoor event spaces.
 Don’t leave without taking a ride on Jane’s Carousel, a historic attraction with 48 carved wooden horses and two chariots that have been painstakingly restored by hand to their 1922 elegance.